Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 - We use [XACML 3.0](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html) to define authorization policies for applications
 - We use [JSON](https://en.wikipedia.org/wiki/JSON) as general format.

-### Build components as microservices
+### Build as microservices

 **Principle**
 The platform is built as microservices.
 Related functionality is grouped in to seperate applications and deployed as containers.
+Apps created in Altinn Studio will be deployed as microservices/apps

 **Rationale**

 The different components can be scaled differently, it can be deployed independently.
 Reduced deploy time.
-Different teams can be responsible for different microservices.
+Different teams can be responsible for different microservices/apps.

 **Implications**
 - Functionality in Altinn Platform is seperated in Authentication, Authorization, Profile, Storage, Pdf and Register component
+- Applications created in Altinn Studio is deployed as microapps to Altinn Apps

 ### Design for automation